Hospital Sírio-Libanês

-The Hospital Sírio-Libanês (Syrian-Lebanese Hospital) is one of the most important hospitals in Brazil and South America.
-The hospital was founded by the large Syrian and Lebanese community of São Paulo in 1921.
+The Hospital Sírio-Libanês (Syrian-Lebanese Hospital) is a Brazilian private hospital, located in the Bela Vista neighborhood, in the central region of São Paulo.
+The hospital was founded by the large Syrian and Lebanese community of São Paulo in 1965.
 It is one of the most well-known health facilities in Brazil due to the high quality of care.
+In 2024 it was ranked among the top 100 best hospitals in the world by a survey of specialists and patients, being the second best in Brazil.